DFE-Digital/get-into-teaching-app/app/views/content/how-to-apply-for-teacher-training/teacher-training-application.md

 inset:
   ukraine-inset:
     title: "Ukraine citizens"
-    heading: "moving to the UK"
+    header: "moving to the UK"
     text: |-
       <p>
       Check what you need to do before you travel and after you arrive <a href="https://www.gov.uk/guidance/move-to-the-uk-if-youre-from-ukraine">if you're moving to the UK from Ukraine</a>.</p>